 Cholesterol is a lipoprotein that is used to regulate the entry and exit of various elements to and from cells.
 When we have too much of it, cholesterol sticks to the walls of the arteries, which means that the blood doesn’t circulate through them as it should.

 As a result, the blood is not able to reach your body’s vital organs in the necessary quantities.

 Triglycerides are fats that have the same effect.

-With this in mind, foods that have high levels of fiber, antioxidants and healthy fats are our allies in the fight against blocked arteries.
+With this in mind, foods that have high levels of fiber, antioxidants and healthy fats are allies if you want to clean your arteries.

 Essentially, that’s pretty much everything your body needs to stay fit and healthy.
-Plus, in addition to its ability to clean out your arteries, seaweed also helps to reduce high blood pressure.
+Plus, seaweed may also have a positive effect if you suffer from high blood pressure.